 These are scripture readings that may be used to support the older children's experiences with the Bible.
-I have included a scripture chart.
+I have included a scripture chart at the end.
 This chart is hanging in the Upper Atrium.
 The chart begins with Palm Sunday readings and continues through the Resurrection.